stewartwatts/noaahist/README.md

 * --lats: latitudes
 * --lons: longitudes (length and order must agree with --lats args)
 * -f, --flds: keys for the data you would like (see NOAA fields below)
-* --hrly: return hourly data instead of daily (note: hourly data is not always complete)
 * -p: automatically detect number of available processors, N, and run requests in parallel on N-1 processors
 * --nprocs: explicitly set how many processors to use (ignored if -p is passed)
 * -i, --infile: to run many requests at once, can pass in a formatted text file with one request specified per line